Test Complete

 The patient has now been successfully and safely log-rolled and can be repositioned, further treated, or secured for movement.

-NOTE: The above steps 1-15 are not to be memorized as their individual steps.
+NOTE: The above steps 1-12 are not to be memorized as individual steps.
 (No one will ask you what numbered step in the log roll involves the spine board, for example.
 No one will ask, "Which step is Step #6?")
 The steps are numbered only to demonstrate the sequence.
 Any number of numbering schemes could have been used.